elucian/bee/syntax/structure.md

 **Examples:**

-* static  --define a constant
+* define  --define a constant
 * type    --define data type
 * make    --will allocate memory for new variables
 * rule    --create a reusable expression